 Skilled lawyers to defend your parental rights

 The last thing you want is for your divorce to damage your relationship with your children.
 Still, conflicts between parents can spill over, causing confusion in a child’s mind that threatens your bonds of affection.
 LaFevor & Slaughter understands your need for a consistent and reliable child custody schedule.
 We put forth solutions that allow your child to receive emotional support and parental guidance during this transitional period and beyond.
-With more than 38 years of legal experience, we ensure that your parental rights are well-represented as we negotiate a custody plan to serve the best interests of your children.
+Our years of legal experience ensures that your parental rights are well-represented as we negotiate a custody plan to serve the best interests of your children.
 Though terms of a guardianship can be laid out in advance as part of estate planning, child custody cannot be settled prior to a divorce in prenuptial and postnuptial agreements.

 Variations on Knoxville child custody orders